clairebenson/ECO6370Project/README.md

 ## Project Overview ##

-This project investigates whether the tone and sentiment of Federal Open Market Committee (FOMC) meeting minutes affect stock market behavior, focusing on the S&P 500.
+This project investigates whether and how the sentiment of statements from the Federal Open Market Committee (FOMC) meetings influences movements in the S&P 500 stock index price on the day of release.

-We:
+The workflow includes:
-- Clean scrapped FOMC minutes
+- Cleaning scrapped FOMC statements
-- Clean an merge the data with S&P 500 movements
+- Cleaning S&P 500 price movement data
-- Compute sentiment scores using a lexicon-based method
+- Compute sentiment scores using dictionary method
 - Explore the data with wordclouds and visualizations
-- Run models to predict market movement using logistic regression and ML classifiers.
+- Run regression and classification models

 ## Repository Structure ##